CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/background-processing.md

 **Action Type**: U. This means that the job is triggered when an update occurs to the Manufacturing Order (U stands for Update).

 **Content Type**: CT_PF_ManufacOrd.
-This filter ensures that the job only applies to content related to ProcessForce Manufacturing Orders.
+This filter ensures that the job only applies to content related to CompuTec ProcessForce Manufacturing Orders.

 **Content Subtype**: *, meaning that all subtypes of manufacturing orders are included.